apache/druid/docs/operations/druid-console.md

 ## Datasources

 The datasources view shows all the currently enabled datasources.
 From this view you can see the sizes and availability of the different datasources.
-You can edit the retention rules and drop data (as well as issue kill tasks).
+You can edit the retention rules, configure automatic compaction, and drop data.
-Like any view that is powered by a DruidSQL query you can click “Go to SQL” to run the underlying SQL query directly.
+Like any view that is powered by a DruidSQL query you can click `View SQL query for table` from the `...` menu to run the underlying SQL query directly.

 ![datasources](../assets/web-console-04-datasources.png)